-In 2014, for the 5th consecutive summer, I will lead free public telescope viewing at Hurricane Ridge in Olympic National Park, 18 miles from Port Angeles, Washington.
-I hope to see YOU this summer!
-The featured objects to see will include planet Saturn and her moons, globular cluster M13, planetary nebula M57 (a.k.a.
-The Ring Nebula), galaxy M31 (a.k.a.
-The Andromeda Galaxy) -- and many more.
+In 2023, for the 13th summer season, I led free public telescope viewing at Hurricane Ridge in Olympic National Park, 18 miles from Port Angeles, Washington.
+I hope to see you in the summer of 2024!
+Objects to see will include planetary nebula M57 (also known as the "Ring Nebula"), M31 (the Andromeda Galaxy) -- and many more.

 We use three Dobsonian telescopes, and the newest is Corvus an Obsession 15 inch Ultra-Compact.
 We also use a pair of homemade Dobsonian telescopes.
 Ursa Minor has a 12.5 inch aperture, and Draco has a 20 inch mirror.
 I use TeleVue eyepieces and usually choose those that give around 115X magnification.